MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 Implementation: Bit-for-bit when no inactive top cells
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Date last modified: 2021/02/11
+Date last modified: 2021/04/21

-Contributors: Xylar Asay-Davis
+Contributors: Xylar Asay-Davis, Carolyn Begeman

 We will set ``minLevelCell`` to all ``1`` by default.
 We will take care not to reorder computations in a way that would likely lead to non-bit-for-bit